SiyaoIsHiding/questdb_test_debug/docs/SWE 261P Project Part 5 Testable Design and Mocking.md

 2. Overload the constructor of `IODispatcherLinux` so that a mock object of `Epoll` can be passed in.
 By overloading the constructor of the class, we allow a mock object to be passed in as a parameter to the constructor.
 The developer can isolate and test individual components of the code without needing to involve all the dependencies of the component being tested.

 3. Deleted the `final` modifier of `Epoll` class.
-As final class cannot be mocked, we suggest to delete the final modifier to make it testable.
+As a final class cannot be mocked, we suggest to delete the final modifier to make Epoll testable.

 **Modified `IODispatcherLinux` class**